paolino/book-a-visit/semantic.md

 ## Interaction phase

 Interaction phase starts with an appointment encoded in an acceptance status.
-An appointment can be extended with messages from both parties until the _serving_ time, this transactions are called _chatting_. _chatting_ doesn't change the nature of the status. _chatting_ itself can happen before and after the _serving_.
+An appointment can be extended with messages from both parties until the _visit_ time, this transactions are called _chatting_. _chatting_ doesn't change the nature of the status. _chatting_ itself can happen before and after the _visit_.
-During the _serving_ phase the state can be set to _dropped_ from the _giver_ or reach its due time and go on to _chatting after_ state.
+During the _visit_ phase the state can be set to _dropped_ from the _giver_ or reach its due time and go on to _chatting after_ state.
 During the appointment time span chatting and dropping are disabled and the only possible change of status is fixed from the _giver_ with a _failure_ declaration sending it to a _negative_ final state.
 After the appointment chatting is re-enabled together with the chance for the _taker_ to close with an _positive_ final state containing a _feedback_.
 Even a _dropped_ state has to be closed to an _positive_ final state with a _feedback_ from _taker_.